-If the parent waives his/her right to a hearing, a request for the Final Order of Expulsion shall be forwarded by the Executive Director of Student Services/designee for approval by the School Board.
+If the parent waives his/her right to a hearing, a request for the Final Order of Expulsion shall be forwarded by the appropriate Chief Officer of Student Support Initiatives & Recovery/designee for approval by the School Board.

 5. EXPULSION/EXPULSION ABEYANCE